-Juan Alonso, Luis Molowny, Marquitos, Michel Salgado, Michel, Pepe, Rafael Gordillo, Xabi Alonso, Manuel Sanchez Martinez, Gunter Netzer, Ronaldo, Rafael Gordillo, Ramón Grosso, Paul Breitner, Pahino, Rene Petit, Jose Maria Zarraga, Ignacio Zoco, Josep Samitier, Ricardo Gallego, Michel, Vicente del Bosque, Michael Laudrup, Luis Figo, Juanito, Marcelo, Ivan Zamorano, Garth Bale, Carlos Santillana, Dani Carvajal, Toni Kroos.
+Juan Alonso, Luis Molowny, Marquitos, Michel Salgado, Michel, Pepe, Rafael Gordillo, Manuel Velázquez, Xabi Alonso, Manuel Sanchis Martinez, Gunter Netzer, Ronaldo, Rafael Gordillo, Ramón Grosso, Paul Breitner, Pahino, Rene Petit, Jose Maria Zarraga, Ignacio Zoco, Josep Samitier, Ricardo Gallego, Guti, Michel, Vicente del Bosque, Michael Laudrup, Luis Figo, Juanito, Marcelo, Ivan Zamorano, Garth Bale, Carlos Santillana, Dani Carvajal, Toni Kroos.

 - Ricardo Zamora and Iker Casillas are considered among the greatest keepers ever played in history.
 The battle was between Juan Alonso and Buyo for the third spot.
-I took Buyo because he had contributed more although Juan Alonso had won more important titles.
+I took Buyo because he had a longer career although Juan Alonso had won more important titles.

-- Miguel Munoz and Manuel Sanchez Jr were chosen because of their importance and services to the club.
-Manuel Sanchez Sr missed out.
+- Miguel Munoz and Manuel Sanchis Jr were chosen because of their importance and services to the club.
 Munoz was the captain for the first ever European Cup.

 - Pepe does not appear in many Real Madrid all-time list, but his performance in the last few seasons and his long service to club earned him a place in the honorable mention.
 However, it will be hard for him to break into the all-time team.
 Jacinto Quincoces, Manuel Sanchis Jr, Fernando Hierro and Jose Santamaria were legendary players for the club.

 - Josep Samiter played most of his career for Barcelona FC.
 Luis Figo, at least, spent more time here.
-Thus, he made the honourable mention.
+Thus, Figo made the honourable mention.

-- Dida was not successful with the club and he was never considered.
+- Didi was not successful with the club and he was never considered.

 -- Sergio Ramos is a better centerback than rightback, but he won't start ahead of Hierro or Santamaria.
 So I put him at rightback.